* North Sea pipeline shut on Dec. 11

 * Owner Ineos says still working on repair options

-* Repair timeframe remains two to four weeks
+* Repair timeframe remains two to four weeks (Adds more comments from trade sources, paragraph 7)

-The 169-km (105-mile) pipeline, which carries around a quarter of all North Sea crude output and about a third of Britain's offshore gas production, has been closed since Monday, following the discovery of a small crack in part of the system onshore in Scotland.
+The 169-km (105-mile) pipeline, which carries about a quarter of all North Sea crude output and about a third of Britain's offshore gas production, has been closed since Monday, following the discovery of a small crack in part of the system onshore in Scotland.

 Cargo owners were advised this week of delays to shipments that had been due to load from mid-December, trade sources said.
 Forties was set to export 21 cargoes of 600,000 barrels each, or 406,000 barrels per day, in December and 20 cargoes in January.